Capital (British TV series)

-Capital is a four-part British television adaptation of John Lanchester's novel Capital.
+Capital is a British television adaptation of John Lanchester's novel Capital.
+It was originally broadcast as three one hour episodes and was later recut to four 45 minute episodes by Netflix.
 The series was written by Peter Bowker, directed by Euros Lyn and produced by Matt Strevens for Kudos Film & Television Company.
-The story centres on the residents of a road in South London as the value of each house in the street is approaching £2 million.
+The story centres on the residents of a road in South London as the value of each house in the street is approaching £3 million.
 They all begin to receive repeated postcards with the message "We want what you have".
 The first episode was broadcast on BBC One on 24 November 2015.

 Plot

 The central characters all have a connection to Pepys Road, a fictional street (although there are two actual Pepys Roads in South London — namely in Raynes Park and New Cross) in an unidentified south London suburb.
 The houses in the street were once ordinary family homes in an unremarkable residential district, but thanks to London’s ever-increasing property values they are now properties worth millions.
 Their residents include those such as wealthy banker Roger Yount (played by Toby Jones) who have recently bought their homes, as well as people who have lived in the street since before its houses became so valuable, such as elderly widow Petunia Howe (played by Gemma Jones) who moved there as a young bride.
 They all start to receive postcards saying "We want what you have", which some residents interpret as a threat, but which others initially ignore.